 All students are expected to complete a three-month internship in a planning-related position between their first and second years of study unless exempted by previous work experience.
 Frequently, the work completed during a summer internship forms the basis for the professional report.
 International students who hold an F-1 or J-1 visa must complete an internship during their two years of study.

-DCRP currently offers five concentrations and three fields.
+DCRP currently offers five concentrations.
 Concentrations provide an opportunity for students to develop deeper knowledge and skills in a particular sub-area of planning.
-Fields offer further specialization that students can pursue in conjunction with any one of the concentrations.
 Some students may wish to develop their own individualized concentrations.
 To do so, students must submit a proposed course of study to the M.C.P.
 Program Committee for approval.